Nepiki/Guides/Karate-(Atari-2600).md

 | ![Image][2] | [Staring Contest][1]|
 | :---:                  |    :----  |

 Load the game and press select to set it to mode 001.
 After a second or two the timer should automatically start counting and the players wont move.
 Simply wait (or fast forward) until you win the championship.
-If the opponent moves just reload the rom and try again.
+If the opponent moves just reload the ROM and try again.

 | ![Image][4] | [Get Back Here!][3]|
 | :---:                  |    :----  |